top of page

 Marguerite in Faust

-2021 Santa Fe Opera (Tira Howard)
+2021 Santa Fe Opera Scenes (Tira Howardr)

 She covered the role of Donna Anna Don Giovanni with Chautauqua Opera in 2018.
 In 2017, Ms. Perrotta performed as Manja in Countess Maritza, in addition to being a principal ensemble/dancer in productions of Anything Goes, Music Man, The Student Prince, and the North American Première of Gershwin’s Primrose with the Ohio Light Opera.

-Ms. Perrotta is recently finished her Artist Diploma in operatic performance at The University of Cincinnati College-Conservatory of Music, where she also received her master's degree.
+Ms. Perrotta received her Artist Diploma in operatic performance at The University of Cincinnati College-Conservatory of Music, where she also received her master's degree.
 She received her undergraduate degree from the Eastman School of Music.
 During her studies, she performed the roles of Vitellia in La clemenza di Tito, Lauretta in Gianni Schicchi, Krystyna Zywulska in Jake Heggie’s Out of Darkness, and the Soprano 1 in Philip Glass’ Hydrogen Jukebox.

 bottom of page